Am I Ready for Promotion? A Self-Assessment Guide for Engineers

 What To Do Next

 If you're ready: Schedule a conversation with your manager.
 Come prepared with your self-assessment and evidence.
 Ask directly: "Am I on track for promotion in the next cycle?
 If not, what gaps should I focus on?"
+For a step-by-step script, see How to Ask for a Promotion as a Software Engineer.

 If you're not ready: That's okay.
 Now you know what to work on.
 Create a development plan focused on your biggest gaps.
 Check in with your manager monthly on progress.

 Either way, take control of your career growth.
 Waiting passively for promotion to happen to you is the slowest path forward.
+Calibration cycles come and go.
+Engineers who walk into each one with fresh evidence and a clear narrative move faster than engineers who wait to be noticed.

 Take the Next Step